The Emergence of the Big Bang Theory

 - Therefore, the universe had a cause

-Premise one: Whatever Begins to Exist Has a Cause
+Premise One: Whatever Begins to Exist Has a Cause

 Premise Two: The Universe Began to Exist

 The second premise, which we have already established, is that the universe began to exist.
-We have derived this view from general relativity and the development of the Big Bang Theory, supported by the Second Law of Thermodynamics, the Hawking-Penrose-Ellis Singularity Theorems, the Borde-Guth-Vilenkin (BGV) Theorem, and a philosophical argument regarding the impossibility of traversing an actual infinite number of past events.
+We have derived this view from general relativity and the development of the Big Bang Theory, supported by the Second Law of Thermodynamics, the Hawking-Penrose-Ellis Singularity Theorems, the Borde-Guth-Vilenkin (BGV) Theorem, and a philosophical argument regarding the illogical notion of traversing an actual infinite number of past events.

 Premise Three: The Universe Had a Cause — Exploring its Characteristics